Gyan

 - Uparati (उपरति) – Total detachment from the world and then the desire of liberation is extremely strong.
 This inspires an aspirant to do anything to be liberated from Maya.
 This is the beginning of the path of Gyan.

-Then he crosses other levels of Gyan namely
+Then he masters these practices of Gyan namely

 - Vivek (विवेक) - Ability to discriminate eternal from transient things, and thus exclusively pursue eternal things